FUSE Introductory Tutorial

 eqt.time

-Using the @ddtime macro to access and modify time-dependent arrays at dd.global_time:
+In this case, we can use the @ddtime macro to manipulate these time-dependent arrays at dd.global_time.

 dd.equilibrium.vacuum_toroidal_field.b0